 We could also use the homochronous data to investigate the dynamics of the H3N2 spread in California in 2009.
 We use the 29 sequences from April 28, 2009 to investigate whether this is possible.

 Follow the same procedure as for the heterochronous sampling.
 Now, however, use the alignment file called

 InfluenzaAH3N2_HAgene_2009_California_homochronous.nexus and use the Birth Death Skyline Contemporary model.

 Note that for the Birth Death Skyline Contemporary model the sampling proportion is called rho, and refers only to the proportion of infected individuals sampled at the present time.
 This is to distinguish it from the sampling proportion in the Birth Death Skyline Serial model, which refers to the proportion of individuals sampled through time.

 After the run is finished, load the log file into Tracer and examine the traces of the parameters.

-Topic for discussion: Do you think running the analysis for longer will lead to the run mixing well?
+Topic for discussion: Do you think running the analysis for longer will lead to it mixing well?